 According to statistics, there are approximately 25 million transgender people in the world, an estimation of 1 in 14,000 people are transgender women (Winter et al., Transgender people: health at the margins of society, Lancet 2016).
 It has been proven that there is a significant increase in the demand for all kinds of gender confirmation surgery in order to align the external appearance with the inner gender that the person identifies with.
 Overall, this is in part due to the increase of social awareness as well as the extension of knowledge within the scientific community.

 Until today, the number of scientific articles that confirm the importance of FFS, or study the quality of life associated with it, are very limited.
 The importance of this study is mainly based on the need to establish a modern medical basis for FFS surgery.

 In order to obtain the necessary recognition for this surgical discipline which would enable the establishment of approved action protocols under the WPATH Standard of Care and therefore increase the number of countries that finance FFS through the public health systems, it is necessary to carry out studies that validate:

 - The recommended evaluation process and surgical procedures.

 Adequate medical treatment can significantly improve the quality of life of many trans* people, with potentially significant reduction in psycho-social issues common to this community.

 What is the purpose of this study?

 The aim of this study is to analyze the experiences and perceptions of transgender patients from all over the world who have undergone Facial Feminization Surgery in different centers.
-It is estimated that the study will last until the first quarter of 2018.
+It is estimated that the study will be complete in 2018.
 Given the importance of the study, FACIALTEAM is highlighted as a medical and scientific reference in the field of Facial Gender Confirmation Surgery.